SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: Conclusion

-The primary limitation of the proposed method is the selection of appropriate basis or library functions, which could be challenging for complex systems with stochastic behavior.
-The size of the library function also impacts the computational complexity, which could be managed using regularization parameters.
-Lastly, while the method's performance was validated with synthetic data, further research is needed to assess its effectiveness on real-world datasets where the true underlying dynamics are unknown.
+The primary limitation of the proposed method lies in the selection and handling of appropriate basis or library functions, which could be challenging for complex systems with stochastic behavior.
+The size of the library functions in each point of the modeling has impact on the computational complexity of the model, which could be managed using regularization parameters.
+To address this, advanced optimization techniques, including sparsity-promoting algorithms and parallel computing frameworks, can be employed to reduce the computational burden without sacrificing accuracy.
+Additionally, exploring domain-specific knowledge to choose from library functions for specific applications, such as neuroscience, can improve computational efficiency.
+Lastly, while the method’s performance was validated using the Stuart–Landau model, further research is needed to assess the effectiveness of the proposed approach on other nonlinear dynamical systems, such as the Kuramoto and FitzHugh–Nagumo models.
+Nonetheless, the proposed graph-informed penalty term is very general and could be integrated with other symbolic regression algorithms to better understand and predict the behavior of complex systems across various domains, including neuroscience, ecology, finance, and epidemiology.

-Building on the insights from our study, future efforts could be dedicated to improving the inference of stochastic system dynamics by investigating alternative stochastic models that more accurately capture the inherent variability found in empirical systems.
-Additionally, deep learning models such as reinforcement learning could improve the inference capabilities for complex system dynamics, particularly when dealing with incomplete real-world data that has unobserved nodes and missing links.